brendanlovescode/rusty-game/README.md

 # rusty-game

-A simple, beginner-friendly three.js demo for a tiny RTS-like experience.
+A simple, beginner-friendly three.js demo for a tiny RTS-like Rust experience.

 How to run (quick):
 - Clone the repo and open `index.html` in a modern browser (Chrome/Edge/Firefox).